ClearSkyTeam/ClearSkyStable/README.md

 # ClearSkyStable
-This repository contains data for the Auto Updater in ClearSky<br>
+This repository contains data for the Auto-Updater in ClearSky<br>
 Feel free to create a Pull Request if you believe the latest build is stable!